Flank/flank-dashboard/docs/05_project_metrics.md

 ## Stability Metric
 #### Description
-A Stability metric is a ratio of successful builds to total builds for the last 7 days, measured in percent.
+A Stability metric is a ratio of successful builds of the last 14 builds.
-For example, if 6 out of 10 builds are successful metric value is 60%.
 #### Source
 The information about stability is calculated based on the builds (and it's statuses) ran on the CI
 #### Date ranges
-A stability metric includes the stability of the last 6 days including the current day.
+A stability metric includes the stability of the last 14 builds.
 #### Appearance
 Depending on its value, stability appears differently:
 * A positive stability has the value >= 80% and the app applies green colors to it.